 Carriageway – dressing

 Surface Dressing is used where the surface is in reasonably good condition, but needs some quick, overall improvement which can last up to ten years.
-We can cover a large area very quickly at relatively low cost.
-We use Surface Dressing on most of our surfacing programme.
+We can cover a large area very quickly at a relatively low cost.
+We use Surface Dressing on most of our surfacing programmes.

 Carriageway – restructuring